pastagang/pastagang/paper/readme.md

 A thing that I've noticed happens a lot in the collaborative space is sparks of unexpected inspiration.
 You kind of know, more or less, what's coming when you're livecoding solo.
 But the moment you get a group dynamic, you tend to react to the unexpected coming at you.
-I's generally a fairly slow burn because you get the new sound, it sparks the inspiration, the inspiration gets turned into code and then you add your piece.
+It's generally a fairly slow burn, because you get the new sound, it sparks the inspiration, the inspiration gets turned into code and then you add your piece.
 Then you try to enjoy it for a while.
 A new spark comes around and the cycle repeats.